shuttle-hq/shuttle/examples/url-shortener/README.md

 ## Project structure

-project consists of following files
+The project consists of the following files

 - `Shuttle.toml` contains name of the app (if name is `s` domain will be `s.shuttleapp.rs`)
 - `schema.sql` is sql script to that will setup database for the app